 Veronneau (6-0, 180) took part in rookie camp with the Vegas Golden Knights in 2017.

 Josh Wilkins, F, Providence

-Wilkins (5-11, 181), a 21-year-old junior, leads Providence with 40 points (16 goals, 24 assists) in 36 games and is tied for fourth with five power-play goals.
-He's a Hobey Baker Award candidate.
-Providence lost to Boston College in the first round of the Hockey East tournament March 17.
+Wilkins (5-11, 181), a 21-year-old junior, leads Providence with 45 points (19 goals, 26 assists) in 39 games and is tied for first with seven power-play goals.
+Providence plays Minnesota Duluth in the Frozen Four on April 11.